-Elongated Turkeycock Mountain Wildlife Management Area lies along the ridge of Turkeycock Mountain northwest of Martinsville.
+Elongated Turkeycock Mountain Wildlife Management Area lies along the ridge of Turkeycock Mountain northeast of Martinsville.
 Here, the mountain's ridge also forms the boundary between Franklin and Henry Counties, and the management area's 2,679 acres extend into both counties.
 The area is predominantly a forested landscape with several wildlife openings located throughout the WMA.
 Elevations range from 1,100 to over 1,700 feet.
 There are a number of small streams that drain the area and Scout Pond is located near the area's southwestern corner.
 Efforts to improve timber quality and create habitat diversity through the sale of timber, as market conditions allow, are the most efficient wildlife management options on this area.

 Turkeys, as you might expect, plus deer, raccoon, and squirrels are the species primarily hunted on the area.
 The black bear population is slowly expanding as well.
 Continuing management will enhance the habitat for these species as well as for a variety of non-game species found on the area.

 Hiking, wildlife viewing and associated outdoor interests are additional opportunities on the management area.
 Nearby, in Franklin County, is Smith Mountain Lake and in Henry and Patrick Counties are Fairystone Lake and State Park, Philpott Reservoir and Fairystone Farms Wildlife Management Area.